rfviolato/cast.js/README.md

 #### Unsubscribing events

-Unsubscribing from events wroks just like the angular.js' way, the `$on` method will return the respective unsubscribe function for that event.
+Unsubscribing from events works just like the angular.js' way, the `$on` method will return the respective unsubscribe function for that event.

 ```javascript
 var unsubscribe = cast.$on('my-custom-event', callbackFn);